 Physiology, Cochlear Function - StatPearls - NCBI Bookshelf The cochlea is a fluid-filled, spiral-shaped cavity found in the inner ear that plays a vital role in the sense of hearing and participates in the process of auditory transduction Sound waves are transduced into electrical impulses that the brain can interpret as individual sound frequencies

-The Cochlea - Stanford University The Cochlea The principle auditory organ of the inner ear is the cochlea, shown in the inner ear diagram of Figure 3 Though spiral in shape, it is easiest to think about the cochlea by imagining it has been ``unrolled ''
+The Cochlea - Stanford University The principle auditory organ of the inner ear is the cochlea, shown in the inner ear diagram of Figure 3 Though spiral in shape, it is easiest to think about the cochlea by imagining it has been ``unrolled ''